miniTalDev/yolov5-lip-detection/README.md

 ## Tutorial

-and you can check it using webcam by:
+you can check net using webcam by:
 ```
 python detect.py --source 0 --weights models/mine/best.pt
 ```